mjonuschat/baseimage-docker/README.md

 <a name="logging"></a>
 ### System logging

 Baseimage-docker uses syslog-ng to provide a syslog facility to the container.
 Syslog-ng is not managed as an runit service (see below).
-Syslog messages are forwarded to the console via the service at /etc/service/syslog-forwarder.
+Syslog messages are forwarded to the console.

 #### Log startup/shutdown sequence
 In order to ensure that all application log messages are captured by syslog-ng, syslog-ng is started separately before the runit supervisor process, and shutdown after runit exits.
 This uses the [startup script facility](#running_startup_scripts) provided by this image.
 This avoids a race condition which would exist if syslog-ng were managed as an runit service, where runit kills syslog-ng in parallel with the container's other services, causing log messages to be dropped during a graceful shutdown if syslog-ng exits while logs are still being produced by other services.